sandangel/ngrx-utils-deprecated/README.md

   We really feel this is like duplicating your action type enum :(

-  * And with all of this, you will have very nice type inference and safe type checking but the trade off is when your app scale up, a **huge** amount of boilerplate will be generated too.
-Thanks to `ofAction` pipeable operator, You now can get rid of all those boilerplate and type inference is "just work".
+  * And with all of this, although you will have very nice type inference and static type checking but the trade off is when your app scale up, a **huge** amount of boilerplate will also be generated too.
+Thanks to `ofAction` pipeable operator, You now can get rid of all those boilerplate and type inference is __just work__.
 Since ngrx-utils 1.2.0, ofAction operator will smartly infer all Action type and you won't have to use type cast anymore.

 ![picture](assets/inference.gif)

 * How about reducer?
 Do I have to type string manually in switch block?
 Don't worry about it.
 Thanks to smart infer type of typescript and nice auto completion feature, we now can have auto complete action type without an enum or const.
   If you are using VSCode, add this config to your settings to show suggestions within string quote:

 ```json